-Blood lactate concentrations were measured in the supernatant of the PCA denatured blood using an NAD+/ NADH linked enzymatic spectrophotometric assay.

-Serum prolactin was determined by radioimmunoassay (Chelsea Kits, UK).
-The interand intra- assay coefficients of variation were 2.7% and 5.9%, respectively, over the appropriate concentration range (71-2160 miu.L-1).
+Blood lactate concentrations were measured in the supernatant of the PCA denatured blood using an NAD+/ NADH linked enzymatic spectrophotometric determined assav.
+Serum prolactin by radioimmunoassay (Chelsea Kits, UK).
+The inter- and intra- assay coefficients of variation were 2.7 % and 5.9 %, respectively, over the appropriate concentration range (71-2160 mIU.1-1).
 Serum glucose concentrations were determined using a quantitative enzymatic (hexokinase) method (Sigma Diagnostics, Poole, UK).